ayotundeakinsola/second-milestone-project/README.md

 ### Testing user stories from the UX section

 1. As as a movie fan, I want to know the average revenue a movie genre generated.

-              1. When the movie fan arives on the dashboard, he/she can see several charts on the page.
+                a.
+When the movie fan arives on the dashboard, he/she can see several charts on the page.

-              2. Within the page, the movie fan can scroll down to the stacked bar chart or the composite chart.
+                b.
+Within the page, the movie fan can scroll down to the stacked bar chart or the composite chart.

 2. As as a movie fan, I would like to know the number of movies released per year.

-              1. When the movie fan arives on the dashboard, he/she can see several charts on the page.
+                a.
+When the movie fan arives on the dashboard, he/she can see several charts on the page.

-              2. The movie fan can then click on the year selector which provides the information.
+                b.
+The movie fan can then click on the year selector which provides the information.

 3. As a movie fan, I am interested in the average length of movie genre.

-              1. When the movie fan arives on the dashboard, he/she can see several charts on the page.
+                a.
+When the movie fan arives on the dashboard, he/she can see several charts on the page.

-              2. Within the page, the movie fan can scroll down to the pie chart (Average runtime oer Genre).
+                b.
+Within the page, the movie fan can scroll down to the pie chart (Average runtime oer Genre).

 4. As a film critic, I am interested in the average runtime of the movie.

-              1. When the movie fan arives on the dashboard, he/she can see several charts on the page.
+                a.
+When the movie fan arives on the dashboard, he/she can see several charts on the page.

-              2. Within the page, the film critic can scroll down to the pie chart (Average runtime oer Genre).
+                b.
+Within the page, the film critic can scroll down to the pie chart (Average runtime oer Genre).

 5. As a curator, I am intersted in the average movie genre rating.

-              1. When the curator arives on the dashboard, he/she can see several charts on the page.
+                a.
+When the curator arives on the dashboard, he/she can see several charts on the page.

-              2. Within the page, the curator can scroll down to the pie chart (Average ratings per Genre).
+                b.
+Within the page, the curator can scroll down to the pie chart (Average ratings per Genre).

 6. As an investor, I am interested in knowing which genre is most profitable.

-              1. When the investor arives on the dashboard, he/she can see several charts on the page.
+                a.
+When the investor arives on the dashboard, he/she can see several charts on the page.

-              2. Within the page, the investor can scroll down to the stacked bar chart (Revenue by Year per Genre).
+                b.
+Within the page, the investor can scroll down to the stacked bar chart (Revenue by Year per Genre).

 7. As an investor, I am interested in how many movies are produced each year.

-              1. When the investor arives on the dashboard, he/she can see several charts on the page.
+                a.
+When the investor arives on the dashboard, he/she can see several charts on the page.

-              2. The investor can then click on the year selector which provides the number of blockbuster movies produced each year.
+                b.
+The investor can then click on the year selector which provides the number of blockbuster movies produced each year.